kubevault/kubevault/docs/guides/vault-server/external-vault-sever.md

   parameters:
     serviceAccountName: vault  ## service account name
     vaultRole: vault-role ## auth-role name against which login will be done
-    authPath: kubernetes ## Kubernetes auth is enabled in this path
+    path: kubernetes ## Kubernetes auth is enabled in this path
     usePodServiceAccountForCsiDriver: true ##  required while using CSI driver
 ```